 When I returned after a month from vacation, the garden’s vibrant greenery had dulled.
 The plants were showing signs of wilting.
 It dawned on me that we had been solely relying on rain to keep these plants growing, so a dry spell was all that it took to destroy the tenderly-wrought garden.
 Given Indonesia’s monsoons, dry spells would inadvertently follow periods of heavy rainfall.
 Thus, I designed and implemented a rainwater harvesting system within the garden.
 Though infrequent, Jakarta’s rainfall is notoriously heavy.
 A few days of rain filled up the tank, storing up to two month’s worth of water.

 Months later, the once dilapidated land was bustling with excitement.
 Talk of our community garden caught the attention of our district leader, who in turn spread the word, reaching neighbors I had never met before.
-We created a program promising freshly grown vegetables in exchange for helping to tend the plants, the garden quickly became a community hotspot.
+We created a program promising freshly grown vegetables in exchange for help in tending the plants, and the garden quickly became a community hotspot.
 We also held workshops, teaching participants how to make eco-enzymes.
 Young and old, from different walks of life—the community garden serves as a gateway for interaction in this digital age.
 I return to the garden every few weeks, volunteering and fostering connections.

 Riding through the same winding streets, I have bumped into numerous neighbors whom I have come to know through gardening: Mr Kumar and Ms Meera an elderly couple who never fails to take a stroll around the neighborhood, Toby, a 12 year old who loves the yoyo, Bella, a college student studying art and many more.